-Buffalo chicken wings were created in 1964 by Teressa and Frank Bellissimo at their restaurant, Anchor Bar in Buffalo, New York when their son and his college friends arrived at the restaurant for a late-night snack.
+In 1965, Teressa and Frank Bellissimo created the first Buffalo chicken wings at their restaurant, Anchor Bar, in Buffalo, New York.
+Their son and his college friends arrived at the restaurant one night, hopeful for a late-night snack.

-Faced with the problem of leftover chicken wing inventory, Teressa decided to toss the wings in cayenne hot sauce and served the very first dish of what soon became a North American classic.
-From Philadelphia’s Wing Bowl to the National Buffalo Wing Festival, Buffalo chicken wings have deeply ingrained themselves in North American cuisine.
+With both leftover chicken wing pieces and a group of hungry students on hand, Teressa decided to toss the wings in hot sauce and served the very first plate of what soon became a much-loved North American food.
+From Philadelphia’s Wing Bowl to the National Buffalo Wing Festival, Buffalo chicken wings have since worked their way into the heart of North American cuisine.

-To explore your own adventure of chicken and spice, check out this recipe!
+To make your own Buffalo chicken wings, check out this recipe.

 Can’t wait until you arrive in Canada?
-Try this recipe and experience the Great White North yourself!
+Try this classic poutine recipe at home.

 Hungry to find your dream program in North America?
 Explore 125,000+ study options and get personalized recommendations for free.